-In the swing of things in 2017.
 Check out Dr. Hollis’ recent publications and speaking engagements, including empirical research on workplace bullying at community colleges, Title IX and sexual violence issues, and how workplace bullying affects diversity.
 To the left, Dr. Hollis is at the American Council on Education, Regional Women’s Leadership Forum at Clemson University, Clemson, South Carolina.
+In 2018, she gave talks at the University of Bordeaux (France), and New York University- Prague.

 Publications & Research